The Brief

 Flat Lay Shots

 Help for Heroes wanted some creative flat lay shots as part of the project.
-Paul set up several creative arrangements featuring products of the charity's core range.
+Paul set up several creative arrangements featuring the charity's core range.
 The styling reflected the theme of the shoot with a warm tone to the wooden flooring images, and a Christmassy feel to the card images.
 Our team also delivered ecommerce flat lay images of all the garments and accessories.
-Flat lays were styled meticulously, with garments smoothed to perfection, armpits tucked under, and hoods positioned neatly.
+Flat lays were styled meticulously, with garments styled to perfection, armpits tucked under, and hoods positioned neatly.

 Creating A Cosy Lifestyle Set